CONFERENCE DAY ONE

 1.30 Exploring Engineering & Hardware Innovation in Device-Mediated Delivery Systems

-• Haiming Wu Head of New Device technology Research, Technology Innovation and External Collaboration, Sanofi
+• Haiming Wu Head of New Device Technology Research & Innovation, Sanofi

 Synopsis